PaloAltoNetworks/pcs-cwp-agentless/README.md

 ### Applying the template
 You can apply the template from the AWS Console on **CloudFormation** > **Stacks** > **Create Stack** or downloading the template file and applying it via AWS CLI:

- `$ aws cloudformation create-stack --stack-name agentless-scanner --template-body file:///agentlessSubnetSGTemplate.yaml --parameters ParameterKey=OrganizationalUnitIds,ParameterValue=r-1tx6`
+ `$ aws cloudformation create-stack --stack-name agentless-scanner --template-body file:///agentlessSubnetSGTemplate.yaml --parameters ParameterKey=OrganizationalUnitIds,ParameterValue=r-0000 --region us-east-1`

 You must add any other parameter if you want to override any default value.